Test your homeowners insurance IQ: Winter edition | PEMCO

 How did you score?

-While not everyone can be insurance experts (that’s what PEMCO’s here for!), it’s helpful to be equipped with the knowledge of how your insurance works and what it covers, especially when it comes to winter weather events.
+While not everyone can be insurance experts (that’s what we're here for!), it’s helpful to be equipped with the knowledge of how your insurance works and what it covers, especially when it comes to winter weather events.

 If you have questions about your coverage, you can contact your local PEMCO representative or speak to one of our licensed agents at 1-800-467-3626.
+Remember, you don't have to do this insurance thing alone.

 Share on social media